pradel/gitlab-ci-validate-rust/README.md

 Checks if your .gitlab-ci.yml file is valid.

-> This repository is a fork from my nodejs version https://github.com/pradel/gitlab-ci-validate.

-> I decided to create a simple cli tool to try Rust.
+> I decided to create a simple cli tool to try Rust so this repository is a fork of my nodejs version https://github.com/pradel/gitlab-ci-validate.

 ## Install